 How to apply

-If eligible, here's what you should do to complete the process.
+If eligible, here's what your parent should do to complete the process.

 Have your parent log in to apply.